Russian Politician Yashin Sentenced To 8.5 Years In Prison For Fakes About Armed Forces - UrduPoint

 Russian Politician Yashin Sentenced To 8.5 Years In Prison For Fakes About Armed Forces

-MOSCOW (UrduPoint News / Sputnik - 09th December, 2022) A district court of Moscow on Friday found Russian opposition politician Ilya Yashin (recognized as a foreign agent in Russia) sentenced to 8.5 years in prison on charges of spreading fakes about Russian armed forces.
+MOSCOW (UrduPoint News / Sputnik - 10th December, 2022) A district court of Moscow on Friday sentenced Russian opposition politician Ilya Yashin (recognized as a foreign agent in Russia) to 8.5 years in prison for spreading fakes about Russian armed forces.

 "To impose a punishment in the form of imprisonment for a period of 8.5 years with serving a sentence in a general-regime colony," the court decision said.